weewx/weewx/docs_src/usersguide/mysql-mariadb.md

     This assumes user `weewx` has the password `weewx`.
 Adjust as necessary.

 4. Configure MySQL to give the necessary permissions for the database `weewx` to whatever MySQL user you choose.
 Here are the necessary minimum permissions, again assuming user `weewx` with password `weewx`.
-Adjust as necessary.:
+Adjust as necessary.

     ``` sql
     mysql> CREATE USER 'weewx'@'localhost' IDENTIFIED BY 'weewx';